econ-ark/econ-ark.org/_materials/LiqConstr.md

 <!-- remainder is material that should live in REMARK/[name] -->
 name: LiqConstr
 type: replication <!-- Not sure what this controls, distinctly from tags -->
+test: do_min.py <!-- Name of the file in the root directory to test, if different from name.py; for Travis etc-->

 is_notebook: false <!-- I think we want to insist that there must ALWAYS be an (eponymous) notebook -->
 published: